El Cerrito, California: Government

 The City of El Cerrito is a Charter City that incorporated as a General Law City on August 23, 1917, and just over one hundred years later became a Charter City.
 The city is organized as a Council-Manager form of local municipal government, and its City Charter was adopted by the voters in November 2018.
 The City Council consists of five members elected at large for four-year, overlapping terms.
 The Council selects the Mayor for a one-year term from among its members.
 The Mayor and City Council provide community leadership, develop policies to guide the City in delivering services and achieving community goals, and encourage citizen understanding and involvement.
 The Council Members also serve as the governing body of the El Cerrito Employees’ Pension Board and the El Cerrito Public Financing Authority.

 The City provides police and fire services as well as recreation, streets and roads, recycling, economic development, public improvements, building, planning and zoning, and general administrative services.
 Residents are provided water by East Bay Municipal Utility District and sewer services through Stege Sanitary District.
 PG&E provides gas and electricity services, and in addition the city is a member of MCE, a public, not-for-profit electricity provider that gives all PG&E electric customers the choice of having 60% to 100% of their electricity supplied from clean, renewable sources.
 Library services are provided by the County of Contra Costa.
 The City contracts with East Bay Sanitary for garbage and green waste collection service through a franchise agreement.
 Comcast, AT&T, and a host of smaller companies provide telecommunication services.

 Education

-El Cerrito is in the West Contra Costa Unified School District, a multi-city district that operates three elementary schools, one middle school, and one high school in the city:
+El Cerrito is in the West Contra Costa Unified School District, a multi-city district that operates three elementary schools, two middle schools, and two high schools in the city: